Logo IE School

 Economic History not only helps us understand our past, it also serves as an invaluable tool we can use to tackle important societal challenges like gender, climate change, community health crises, artificial intelligence and technology.
 These questions can only be analyzed through history, and they are all relevant for understanding our present and future.
 After all, one cannot be an economist without a firm grounding in history to provide a solid grasp of the forces that affect markets over time.

-Become an agent of change with our innovative Economics programs.
+Become an agent of change with our innovative Bachelor of Economics.

 SHARE THIS POST